 What is azithromycin?

 Azithromycin is an antibiotic belonging to the macrolide class.
 Macrolide antibiotics have a broad spectrum of activity and are commonly used to treat mild to moderate bacterial infections including chlamydia.
 It is also used in the treatment of respiratory-tract infections, ear infections and skin infections, and is considered to be a versatile and effective form of medication.
+You can buy azithromycin online after completing a short medical questionnaire.

 How does azithromycin work?